-On each Payment Date on or prior to the Termination Date, after allocation of the Senior Reduction Amount and Subordinate Reduction Amount, the Tranche Write-down Amount, if any, for such Payment Date will be allocated, first, to reduce any Overcollateralization Amount for such Payment Date, until such Overcollateralization Amount is reduced to zero and, second, to reduce the Class Notional Amount of each Reference Tranche in the following order of priority, in each case until its Class Notional Amount is reduced to zero:
+On each Payment Date on or prior to the Group 2 Termination Date, after allocation of the related Senior Reduction Amount and Subordinate Reduction Amount with respect to Loan Group 2, the Tranche Write-down Amount for Loan Group 2, if any, for such Payment Date, will be allocated, first, to reduce any Overcollateralization Amount for such Payment Date, until such Overcollateralization Amount is reduced to zero and, second, to reduce the Class Notional Amount of each Group 2 Reference Tranche in the following order of priority, in each case until its Class Notional Amount is reduced to zero:

-second, to the Class 2B-1 and Class 2B-1H Reference Tranches, pro rata, based on their Class Notional Amounts, third, to the Class 2M-2C and Class 2M-CH Reference Tranches, pro rata, based on their Class Notional Amounts, fourth, to the Class 2M-2B and Class 2M-BH Reference Tranches, pro rata, based on their Class Notional Amounts, fifth, to the Class 2M-2A and Class 2M-AH Reference Tranches, pro rata, based on their Class Notional Amounts, sixth, to the Class 2M-1 and Class 2M-1H Reference Tranches, pro rata, based on their Class Notional Amounts, and seventh, to the Class 2A-H Reference Tranche (up to the amount of any remaining unallocated Tranche Write-down Amounts less the amount attributable to clause (d) of the definition of "Principal Loss Amount").
+second, to the Class 2B-1 and Class 2B-1H Reference Tranches, pro rata, based on their Class Notional Amounts, third, to the Class 2M-2C and Class 2M-CH Reference Tranches, pro rata, based on their Class Notional Amounts.

+fourth, to the Class 2M-2B and Class 2M-BH Reference Tranches, pro rata, based on their Class Notional Amounts, fifth, to the Class 2M-2A and Class 2M-AH Reference Tranches, pro rata, based on their Class Notional Amounts, sixth, to the Class 2M-1 and Class 2M-1H Reference Tranches, pro rata, based on their Class Notional Amounts, and seventh, to the Class 2A-H Reference Tranche (up to the amount of any remaining unallocated Tranche Write-down Amounts less the amount attributable to clause (d) of the definition of "Principal Loss Amount").

-Because the Notes correspond to the related Reference Tranches, any Tranche Write-down Amounts allocated to a Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the related Class of Notes (without regard to any exchanges of Exchangeable Notes for RCR Notes for such Payment Date).
-If any RCR Notes are held by Holders, any Tranche Write-down Amount that is allocable to the related Exchangeable Notes will be allocated to reduce the Class Principal Balance or Class Notional Amount, as applicable, of the RCR Notes.
+Because the Group 2 Notes correspond to the related Group 2 Reference Tranches, any related Tranche Writedown Amounts allocated to a Group 2 Reference Tranche will result in a corresponding reduction in the Class Principal Balance of the related Class of Group 2 Notes (without regard to any exchanges of Group 2 Exchangeable Notes for Group 2 RCR Notes for such Payment Date).
+If any Group 2 RCR Notes are held by Holders, any Tranche Write-down Amount that is allocable to the related Group 2 Exchangeable Notes will be allocated to reduce the Class Principal Balance or Class Notional Amount, as applicable, of the related Group 2 RCR Notes.